 A developer who goes by the name BigMuscle originally revived the Aero glass effect for Windows 8.
 He then updated it to work with Windows 10.
 The developer has been updating it to support newer versions of Windows 10 as well.
 His tool, simply called Aero Glass for Win8+, uses DirectX to make the Window borders and Title bar transparent.
 The caveat is that the latest version of this tool is only for 64-bit systems.
 There is no solution for 32-bit Windows 10 machines if you’re running Windows 10 Fall Creators update.
 If you’re still running an older version of Windows 10, you can enjoy some Aero Glass as well.
 It is available in 32-bit versions for previous Windows 10 versions as well.

 Visit the official Aero Glass download page and download a version of the installer according to your Windows version.
 For instance, if you are running Windows 10 Fall Creator’s update, download the 64-bit installer for Windows 10.0.16299.

 Once you have downloaded the installer, all you have to do is run it and follow the on-screen instructions.
 Within a few clicks, your job will be done.
 You should now be seeing Windows 7 like transparent glass title bars and window borders.
-The tool allows you to change a number of the things about how the Aero Glass theme is implemented.
+The tool allows you to change a number of things about how the Aero Glass theme is implemented.
 These can be done via registry tweaks but winaero.com has actually created another tool to tweak the settings of the Aero Glass tool.
-You can download it from here, extract the archive and run the tool to change anything you want.
+Having downloaded it, extract the archive and run the tool to change anything you want.